lisongxu/CSCE156-Lab-OOP-Basic/readme.md

 1. Run the library demo program `LibraryDemo.java` to familiarize yourself with its functionality.
 Note that `(3) Printing Collection` is not fully operational yet.

 2. Modify the `Book` class by implementing the constructor and the getter (accessor) methods listed below.
-Practice Tip: always use the `this` keyword to disambiguate the scope of variables and prevent potential problems when subclassing. ***Note that do not change the parameters and the data types of the parameters of these methods.
+Practice Tip: always use the `this` keyword to disambiguate the scope of variables and prevent potential problems when subclassing. ***Note that do not change the data types of the parameters of these methods.
 For example, the last parameter `publishDate` of the `Book` constructor must be `String`.***

 ```java
 public Book(String title, Author author, String isbn, String publishDate)